Dyeing hair has become increasingly popular. But it might be doing damage to your hair and scalp that you can’t see. Read our guide to find out more.

-Luckily, there are steps you can take to minimise the damage.
+Luckily, there are steps you can take to minimize the damage.

-Any time you dye you hair you’re exposing yourself to potential problems.
+Any time you dye your hair you’re exposing yourself to potential problems.
 But with some care you can easily manage the risk.

 - Always follow manufacturer’s usage instructions

-- Start with a healthy scalp: don’t use hair colour until scalp issues like dandruff or psoriasis are resolved
+- Start with a healthy scalp: don’t use hair color until scalp issues like dandruff or psoriasis are resolved

-- Refrain from washing your hair a day or two before colouring – the natural oils help protect your scalp while colouring
+- Refrain from washing your hair a day or two before coloring – the natural oils help protect your scalp while coloring

 - Before you start on your hair, put a small amount of dye on your skin to rule out the possibility of an allergic reaction